 Your guest list determines a lot for your wedding — venue, the caterers, etc. While it might not be a fun part of wedding planning, sit down with your fiance and create a guest list.
 Get a firm count so that you can get accurate catering estimates and more importantly, reserve a venue that will fit all of your guests.

 #2: Blowing Your Budget on a Dress

 Yes, wedding dresses are important.
 But, you have set aside funds for that dress for a reason.
-You need money for catering, flowers, venue and vendors.
+You need money for catering, flowers, venue and suppliers.
 If you walk out of the bridal dress shop with a £10,000 dress, but only budgeted £2,000, you are going to have to cut other parts of the wedding — which might not be fun.

 #3: Changing the Colour Palette Close to the Wedding

-You have had your heart set on a teal wedding only to realize teal is no longer cool a few months before the big day.
+You have had your heart set on a teal wedding only to realise teal is no longer cool a few months before the big day.
 Changing your colour palette too close to the wedding is just asking for issues.
 If you aren’t 100% positive about your colour choices, stick to classic black and white and pick an accent colour.
 Accent colours, versus a main colour, are a lot easier to swap out last minute.

 #4: Trying to Lose Too Much Weight Before Your Last Dress Fitting

 Yes, every bride wants to look her best on the wedding day — we get that.
 But, buying a wedding dress that isn’t fitting the real you today won’t help you in the future.
 It causes way too much stress — and could cost you thousands of pounds — to buy a dress that you will not fit in if you do not drop a few dress sizes by your last fitting.
 Pick a dress that fits today — rather than a dress you may fit into by the wedding day.